 I have been reluctant to write this post for a while.
 Not because I feel like discussing interview questions is cheating.
-As we have covered before, preparation is _expected_ for an interview- if you don’t research and prepare, you are shooting yourself in the foot.
-I think my reluctance centers around two issues: 1) there
+As we have covered before, preparation is expected for an interview- if you don’t research and prepare, you are shooting yourself in the foot.
+I think my reluctance centers around two issues: There are

 Beyond just chit-chatting with people during your interview what, exactly, do you say?
 How do you present yourself in the most realistic light?
 I don’t say ‘most positive’ light because I believe you need to be authentic during your interview.
 If you present yourself as different than you are, you may lead to a bad

 I heard a story from a fellow faculty member about an interview they conducted.
 The candidate showed up on time, but barely knew their interview schedule, didn’t know who they were speaking with, and seemed to barely know the position for which they were interviewing.
 Needless to say, the candidate didn’t get an offer for

 I was on a hike with a friend who is getting ready for a high-stakes interview for grad school.
 We were talking about various questions which may be asked during the interview.
 After a few of these back-and-forth, they said, “I’m not sure we should be doing this.
 I mean, shouldn’t I just go to

 Regardless of the position to which you apply, if there is an interview, you need to prepare.
 Well, you don’t NEED to prepare.
 But others who are interviewing WILL prepare.
 Do you want to be competitive with those who are preparing?
 Then you need to prepare, as well.
 Failing to prep is prepping to fail.